brettz9/eslint-plugin-query/README.md

     1. CLI could also perform aggregate counts of expressions, e.g., how many `FunctionDeclaration`'s one had in a file or across files
 1. Add an option to match (additionally) by regex.
+1. Add an option to highlight certain esqueries out of the results, e.g., to show the list of parameter names of all functions
 1. Get an AST parser for jsdoc comment blocks, e.g., to search for `@todo` comments, or all functions with a given (jsdoc-described) signature (e.g., all params accepting a given type, all typedefs extending a type, all `@public` functions,